adnaniazi/real-time-digit-classifier/README.md

 GUI must be placed in the icons folder and these icons should then be defined in the resources.qrc file.
 Then a Python file (resources_rc.py) must be generated by running the generate_py_file_qrc_file.bat file

+6. img.png contains the raw high-resolution image obtained from the scribble input

+7. img28_inv.png contains the a 28x28 inverted version of the original scribble image.
+This is used as input to the classifier to classify.

+8. pyrcc5.exe is needed to convert the resources.qrc file to resources_rc.py
+file when the generate_py_file_from_qrc_file.bat is run.